dsteinbach/npm-info/README.md

 lodash@2.4.1 - A utility library delivering consistency, customization, performance, & extras.
 ```

-**Note:** Version and description for native node.js modules and requires of non-modules won't display as they have no associated package.json file.
+**Note:** Information for native node.js modules and non-modules requires won't display as they have no associated package.json file.

 Installation
 ========